stjude-rust-labs/sprocket.bio/subcommands/test.md

 > which is currently exposed under the `dev` subcommand (i.e. `sprocket dev
 > test`).
 This functionality may change in future releases.

 Write WDL unit tests using Sprocket!
-The Sprocket unit testing framework does not require any modifications to your source WDL, re-uses your `run` configuration, and everything required to write tests is done via simple to read and understand YAML.
+The Sprocket unit testing framework does not require any modifications to your source WDL, re-uses your `run` configuration, and everything required to test is done via simple to read and write YAML.
 The framework has been designed to get you up and running with comprehensive unit tests as quickly and easily as possible.

 ## How to write unit tests